TeachingMaterial/ELEE1119_Exercises/src/SystemsStats/SystemsStats.md

 >echo Hello World, Goodbye World!
 ```

-This is because the file is an excutable and the shebang runs the script with the program at the end of the line i.e `cat`
+This is because the file is an executable and the shebang runs the script with the program at the end of the line i.e `cat`

 As proof lets use cat directly: